 I used to work at JD Edwards, and in one of our ERP products we had a cumbersome database schema.
 There were tables like this:

-These were the tables that held various information in the system.
-Trying to find data was an exercise in frustration, even for those of us that were familiar with it.
+Trying to find data in these tables, by the way, was an exercise in frustration, even for those of us that were familiar with it.
 After all, we couldn’t remember the name of every table and what it was used for.
-However, we also had many customers that would add their own tables and extensions to the database.
+In any case, we also had many customers that would add their own tables and extensions to the database.
 That means we’d end up with tables like those at the bottom of this image.
 They might have names like Sales_xx, and GA_yyy:

 Customers would want to essentially develop on a part of the database, and easily deploy their changes from a development system to a test system or a production database.
 Could they have easily just deployed certain changes with SQL Compare?
 Let’s see.